-1. Pray for Israel – With Thanks Giving Give thanks to the lord that the US decided to recognize Jerusalem as Israel’s capital and to move their embassy to the city.
-Give Thanks to the Lord for other countries like Guatemala, whose President Jimmy Morales also announced it would move its embassy to Jerusalem.
-Let us Give Thanks to the Lord for the Foreign Minister of Guatemala, Sandra Jovel, who has confirmed and defended the decision to move the embassy.
-Let us give Thanks to the Lord for the nations of the Czec k Republic and Hungary who blocked an attempt at the EU to condem the US announcement.
-Let us also pray that more countries would become sheep nations and not goat nations, because their leaders fear God and honor His Word more than they fear and honor men.
+1. Pray for Israel – With Thanksgiving Give thanks to the Lord for the US recognizing Jerusalem as Israel’s capital and deciding to move their embassy to Jerusalem.
+Give thanks to the Lord for other countries like Guatemala, whose President, Jimmy Morales, also announced their Embassy will be moving to Jerusalem.
+Let us give thanks to the Lord for the Foreign Minister of Guatemala, Sandra Jovel, who has confirmed and defended the decision to move the embassy.
+Let us give thanks to the Lord for the nations of the Czech Republic and Hungary who blocked an attempt from the EU to condemn the US announcement.
+Let us pray that more countries will become sheep nations and not goat nations, because their leaders fear God and honor His Word more than they fear and honor men.
 Pray that the Lord would hasten His good work in Jerusalem to prepare this city to finally receive her eternal King, the Messiah.
-And pray that, until then, the Lord would place a mighty hedge of protection around Israel to guard the nation from all her enemies. “… And give Him no rest until He establishes And makes Jerusalem a praise in the earth!’”
+Pray also that the Lord would place a mighty hedge of protection around Israel to guard the nation from all her enemies. “… And give Him no rest until He establishes And makes Jerusalem a praise in the earth!”
 (Isaiah 62:7)

 “And the Lord will take possession of Judah as His inheritance in the Holy Land, and will again choose Jerusalem.”
 (Zechariah 2:12) “All the nations will be gathered before Him, and He will separate them one from another, as a shepherd divides his sheep from the goats.”
 (Matthew 25:32) “It shall be in that day that I will seek to destroy all the nations that come against Jerusalem.”
 (Zechariah 12:9)

-2. Pray for the Middle East with Thanks Giving
+2. Pray for the Middle East with Thanksgiving

-Let us Give Thanks to the Lord for the multitude of Muslim people whose hearts are rejecting the violence of Islam, and who are coming to Jesus across the Middle East.
+Let us give thanks to the Lord for the multitude of Muslim people whose hearts are rejecting the violence of Islam, and who are coming to Jesus across the Middle East.

-Let us Give Thanks for the estimated over 2 Million Believers in Iran as we also pray that the current protests in Iran would swiftly free that nation from the hardline Islamist rule of the Ayatollahs.
+Let us give thanks for the estimated over two million Believers in Iran as we also pray that the current protests in Iran would swiftly free that nation from the hardline Islamist rule of the Ayatollahs.

-Let us Give Thanks for the Sunni Muslim nations such as Egypt, Saudi Arabia, Jordan and the United Arab Emirates who continue to quietly align with Israel.
-“Why do the Nations Rage… and the Rulers take counsel together Against the lord and His Anointed… He who sits in the heavens shall Laugh…” (Psalm 2:1,2,4) “Only do not rebel against the Lord, nor fear the people of the land, for they are our bread; their protection has departed from them, and the Lord is with us.
+Let us give thanks for the Sunni Muslim nations, such as Egypt, Saudi Arabia, Jordan and the United Arab Emirates, who continue to quietly align with Israel.
+“Why do the Nations Rage… and the Rulers take counsel together against the lord and His Anointed… He who sits in the heavens shall Laugh…” (Psalm 2:1,2,4) “Only do not rebel against the Lord, nor fear the people of the land, for they are our bread; their protection has departed from them, and the Lord is with us.
 Do not fear them.”
 (Numbers 14:9)

-3. Pray for the ICEJ with Thanks Giving
+3. Pray for the ICEJ with Thanksgiving

-Let us Give Thanks to the Lord for His grace given to ICEJ to show forth His comfort in 2017.
+Let us give thanks to the Lord for His grace given to ICEJ to show the nation of Israel His comfort in 2017.

-Let us Give Thanks to the Lord for the Open doors before ICEJ in 2018 to carry out its vision to the fullest to reach all Israel with a testimony of Christian love and to reach all nations with the hopeful biblical message of Israel’s restoration.
+Let us give thanks to the Lord for the open doors before ICEJ in 2018 to carry out its vision to the fullest to reach all Israel with a testimony of Christian love, and to reach all nations with the hopeful biblical message of Israel’s restoration.

-Let us give Thanks to the Lord for the finances to come in to bring more Jews home to Israel on Aliyah, to complete the new building at our Haifa Home for Holocaust survivors, and to meet other urgent needs in Israel.
+Let us give thanks to the Lord for the finances to bring more Jews home to Israel (Aliyah), to complete the new building at our Haifa Home for Holocaust survivors, and to meet other urgent needs in Israel.

-Let us Give Thanks to the Lord for His presence and blessing on our staff.
+Let us give thanks to the Lord for His presence and blessing on our staff.